Erling Wold: Life

 There are a number of CD and DVD releases of Wold's music.
-He has published artistic and technical articles in several publications, including the Leonardo Music Journal, IEEE MultiMedia, Proceedings of the International Computer Music Conference, SIGGRAPH, the Just Intonation Network Journal 1/1, IEEE Transactions on Computers and several books.
+He has published artistic and technical articles in several publications, including the Leonardo Music Journal, IEEE MultiMedia, IEEE Signal Processing, Proceedings of the International Computer Music Conference, SIGGRAPH, the Just Intonation Network Journal 1/1, IEEE Transactions on Computers and several books.

 He is the Executive Director of the San Francisco Composers Chamber Orchestra.